 The first song Flattening of Emotions is basically about pondering the mysteries of life.
 Sometimes what may seem like a picture perfect life can go wrong for someone Emotions can take over a person and they are scrambling, figuring out what to do to turn their life around.
 There are lots of uncertain things in life and we must prepare for them.
 However, the thundering sound of the drums sets the tone for this song.
 The song begins with drumming by Sean Reinert as the song builds up into a death metal song as the song also discusses that we sometimes hear voices that are not there even though we think that we heard them.

 The next excellent song called Suicide Machine is about a person that is in pain and terminally ill and they want to die with dignity.
 One of the most difficult decisions to make for a terminally ill person is whether to take them off of life support and have their life end or not.
+It is true that the ones who suffer have no voice.
+By this time in their history, the band Death shows their greatness because Schuldiner’s voice is audible enough and the songwriting is absolutely superb!
 Once again, terrific guitar work by Schuldiner is present leaving listeners like me in awe.
-Together As One is about how two people are different yet they are so similar as well.
+Together as One is about how two people are different yet they are so similar as well.
 They both have a heart, mind, and soul.
 That soul of ours contains a lot of our wisdom and intellect.
 Secret Face is a song about the fact that just because a person acts a certain way that does not mean that they are good enough to trust.
 There may be a social mask that they may wearing to absorb how they really are as a person on the inside.

 The song called See Through Dreams